Rolodophone/LudumDare44/README.md

 Space shooter game for Ludum Dare 44: Your life is currency

 # How to play
+* Get more lives by killing enemies
 * Use your lives to pay for upgrades
-* Regain lives by killing enemies
+* But beware: the game gets harder the more upgrades you get
 * Don't run out of lives or else it's game over

 # Controls